-- 2.1 The Registrar's statutory functions include assisting with the resolution of disputes involving Aboriginal and Torres Strait Islander corporations-section 658-1(1)(f).
-Section 658-10 states that the Registrar has the power to do all things necessary or convenient to perform the Registrar's functions, giving the Registrar flexibility in the way disputes are handled. - 2.2 Specific powers which the Registrar may exercise when assisting in the resolution of disputes include: - the power to examine the books of an Aboriginal and Torres Strait Islander corporation-section 453-1 - the power to ask questions of those people with knowledge of the affairs of an Aboriginal and Torres Strait Islander corporation-section 453-5 - the power to convene meetings of interested persons-section 439-5 - the power to call a general meeting, other than an annual general meeting (AGM)-section 439-10 - the power to call an AGM-section 439-1. - 2.3 The Registrar also has substantive enforcement powers, including: - the power to require compliance with the CATSI Act-section 439-20 - the power to apply for injunctions-section 576-25 - the power to appoint a special administrator-section 490-1 - the power to petition the court for a corporation to be wound-up-section 526-15(1)(h).
+- 2.1 The Registrar's statutory functions include assisting with the resolution of disputes involving Aboriginal and Torres Strait Islander corporations section 658-1(1)(f).
+Section 658-10 states that the Registrar has the power to do all things necessary or convenient to perform the Registrar's functions, giving the Registrar flexibility in the way disputes are handled. - 2.2 Specific powers which the Registrar may exercise when assisting in the resolution of disputes include: - the power to examine the books of an Aboriginal and Torres Strait Islander corporation section 453-1 - the power to ask questions of those people with knowledge of the affairs of an Aboriginal and Torres Strait Islander corporation section 453-5 - the power to convene meetings of interested persons section 439-5 - the power to call a general meeting, other than an annual general meeting (AGM) section 439-10 - the power to call an AGM section 439-1 - the power to change the rule book of the corporation section 69-35 - 2.3 The Registrar also has substantive enforcement powers, including: - the power to require compliance with the CATSI Act section 439-20 - the power to apply for injunctions section 576-25 - the power to appoint a special administrator section 490-1 - the power to petition the court for a corporation to be wound-up section 526-15(1)(h)